 Cassava is by far my favorite flour for frying.
 It sticks well and doesn’t burn quickly, instead it gets a very nice golden, crispy brown.
 It has a very nice taste and texture when finished as well.

 I currently am using this brand from Amazon, and while any paleo flour is more expensive than regular white or wheat flour, this is currently the cheapest I’ve seen for Cassava flour on Amazon.
+Alternatively you can order directly from their site!

 These are best served with Puerto Rican cauli-rice or white rice.
 They also pair deliciously with BBQ or Ranch dip!
+I love sauce from the New Primal!
+Use code THECLEANHAPPYLIFE at checkout.

 - coconut oil for frying